diecast/diecast/tests/fixtures/hakyll/notes/cpp.markdown

 ```

 Copy-assignment operators are _synthesized_ if none are define.
 Synthesized copy-assignment operators perform member-wise assignment before returning a reference to the left-hand object.

+_Copy-assignment_ occurs when an existing object is assigned a new value from another existing object.

 ## Conversion Constructors